 in English from SUNY Buffalo and a Ph.D. in Medieval Studies from

 Indiana University.
-Between times, I did a hitch in the U.S. Navy.
+Between college and grad school, I did a hitch in the U.S. Navy.

 I've written novels, short stories, poetry, and technical manuals,

 but my true love is screenplays.
 I teach at the university